Self-poisoning and overdosing

 People don’t necessarily take an overdose with the intention of ending their life, but as a method of self-harm.
 Find out what this means and how to get support.

-What do we mean by self-medication, self-poisoning and overdosing?
+What is self-poisoning and overdosing?

 - Swallowing poisonous substances such as bleach or other chemicals